cockroachdb/docs/collate.md

 ## Details

-- You cannot current use collated strings in indexes or primary keys; doing so causes CockroachDB to crash.
+- You cannot currently use collated strings in indexes or primary keys; doing so causes CockroachDB to crash.
 If you're interested in using collated strings in these contexts, you can follow <a href="https://github.com/cockroachdb/cockroach/issues/2473">this issue on GitHub</a> to be notified when it's resolved.

 - Operations on collated strings cannot involve strings with a different collation or strings with no collation.
 However, it is possible to <a href="#ad-hoc-collation-casting">add or overwrite a collation on the fly</a>.